rafaelkallis/ticket-tagger/README.md

 ### License

-Starting with version 3, Ticket Tagger is licensed under the GNU Affero General Public License.
+Ticket Tagger is licensed under the GNU Affero General Public License.
 Every file should include a license header, if not, the following applies:

 ```
 Ticket Tagger automatically predicts and labels issue types.